Posts tagged "Digital Government"

 What I mean when I say "digital transformation"

-Changing the relationship between the citizen and the state.
 Digital transformation is a phrase that gets thrown about a lot in government circles at the moment.

 It means different things to different people.
 This makes it impossible for people to really understand what you mean when you say it.